andr3wli/nurc-r-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-In this workshop, you will learn how to:
+In these workshops, you will learn how to:

 * Load, wrangle, and visualize a neuroscience data set
 * Have a reproducible and shareable workflow